adambarclay/mundane/README.md

 The lambda expression optionally takes the current `Request` as a parameter.

-`Dependencies` does not automatically find dependencies of the object being created so chained dependencies must be requested explicitly by calling `request.Dependency()` during creation.
+`Dependencies` does not automatically find dependencies of the object being created, so chained dependencies must be requested explicitly by calling `request.Dependency()` during creation.

 ## Validation